- Is this an NHS service?

 - If I am unwell and need admission to hospital what happens?
 Do i then need to go to a+e?
 Am i considered a private patient?

 Your access to the hospital is no different had you seen your own GP or the NHS out-of-hours.
-When a patient needs urgent review by secondary care the Doctor (our GP) phones the relevant speciality and refers you.
+When a patient needs urgent review by secondary care, our clinician phones the relevant speciality and refers you.
 The hospital (e.g.Daisy Hill) then decide where you are assessed based on bed availability e.g. if awaiting surgical assessment they may arrange this to be done in a+e or on the surgical ward – you are waiting on the specialist, you are not in the queue to see the a+e doctors as you have already been assessed.

 Our doctor supplies you with an appropriate referral letter.
 Essentially the process is the same.